 The atmosphere is cute and casual, and the traditional Italian fares are fantastic.
 Make your own with their list of extensive fresh ingredients or order one of their creative concoctions.

 Tap@1918 is a favorite of locals and visitors alike.
 They’re a modern gastropub cooking up Southern dishes with a fancy twist while using beloved low country ingredients.
 It’s set in a century-old restored cotton mill home, both rustic and refined.
 Everything is made from scratch and all the smoking, brining, pickling, and curing, is done in-house.
-From the Duck Leg Jambalaya to the Pork Belly Curry, every plate is perfect.
+Every plate is perfect, from the Duck Leg Jambalaya to the Pork Belly Curry.

 Stonewall Manor

-Stonewall Manor is a fascinating attraction for any and all history buffs.
-It’s a historic home from the antebellum era of Southern America.
-It’s famous for its stunning scenery and architecture.
-Learn about the heritage of the area and what life may have been like on a farm in the 19th century.
-You can visit the grounds any time or get a guided tour by appointment.
+Stonewall Manor is a historic home from the antebellum era of Southern America, and a fascinating attraction for any and all history buffs.
+Famous for its stunning scenery and architecture, you can head here to learn about the heritage of the area and what life may have been like on a farm in the 19th century.
+Visit the grounds any time or get a guided tour by appointment.

-Its name comes from the heavy granite wall surrounding the estate.
-It’s set on the banks of the Tar River and in 1830 was used as a plantation.
-Its scale and sophistication create an elegant example of this ancient era.
-It’s on the National Register of Historic Places.
+Its name comes from the heavy granite wall surrounding the estate, set on the banks of the Tar River, in 1830 was used as a plantation.
+The scale and sophistication at Stonewall Manor create an elegant example of this era and it’s now on the National Register of Historic Places.

 Bel Air Arts Center

 The Bel Air Arts Center is set in a historic building that was constructed in 1924.
-There is a large gallery here that exhibits an array of local works made in many mediums, from paintings to sculptures to jewelry.
+A large gallery here exhibits an array of local works made in many mediums, from paintings to sculptures to jewelry.
 Many of the beautiful pieces are available for purchase as well.

 Drink at the Breweries

-There are several fantastic North Carolina breweries making some of the best beers in the state located in Rocky Mount.
+Several fantastic North Carolina breweries are making some of the best beers in the state in Rocky Mount.
 HopFly Brewing strives to offer a stress-free experience for relaxing and unwinding in the city.
-Consistent quality is the name of the game here with always innovative and delicious drafts.
+Consistent quality is the name of the game here, with always innovative and delicious drafts.

 It’s a chic industrial atmosphere, and as the name implies, it helps to be a big fan of hops with mostly IPAs dominating their taps.
 The Jalapeno Saison is a notable exception, and our favorite pour was the Flower Tops IPA.